austin-hill/Fractal-Landscape/README.md

 # Fractal-Landscape
-Program to generate fractal landscape using the diamond-square algorithm
+Program to generate a fractal landscape using the diamond-square algorithm